theam/eLLMental-kt/website/docs/02_getting_started.md

 This is how you can use the `SemanticSearch` component from eLLMental to build an intelligent note taking application backend that learns from your notes and is able to find relevant notes based on a query.

+[Here is a link to the repository](https://github.com/theam/ellmental-cli-notes-example) that contains this entire example.

 Wanna learn more?
 Read the [Components](./Components.mdx) page to discover the different components available in eLLMental, together with their thorough usage, and if you have any question,